hupfdule/vim-better-whitespace/README.md

 Here is a screenshot of this plugin at work:
 ![Example Screenshot](http://i.imgur.com/St7yHth.png)

+This fork of the original plugin also includes highlighting of Tab characters.

 ## Installation
 There are a few ways you can go about installing this plugin: